The most frequent question I get asked about car warranties is, “Why don’t they pay out?”

 What if I have a complaint?

-Warrantywise take complaints very seriously and so do I. Any complaint is thoroughly investigated by our Customer Relations Manager and finally by the Repairs Office Manager.
+Warrantywise take complaints very seriously and so do I. Any complaint is thoroughly investigated by our Customer Services Department and if necessary by the Managing Partner of the entire company!
 You still have your statutory rights of complaint such as contacting Citizens Advice, Trading Standards or the County Court, but unlike all other warranties, this is a Service and Maintenance Warranty Plan and unlike all other warranties, I have the final discretion if ever things go down to the wire.
 You can contact me by email: Quentinwillson@warrantywise.co.uk